machinekoder/pickit-docs/docs/documentation/configuration/index.rst

 Creating a new setup or product file
 ------------------------------------

-To create a new setup or product file, first press the :guilabel:`New` button and fill in the corresponding text fields and click the :guilabel:`Continue`.
+To create a new setup or product file, first press :guilabel:`New`, name the new file and press :guilabel:`Continue`.
 Pickit will make a new file with all settings set to the basic default settings.
-After creation, the new setup and product file will automatically be loaded.
+After creation, the new setup or product file will automatically be loaded.

 .. image:: /assets/images/Documentation/create-new-product-file.png